 This course is part of a 3-part sequence of career exploration courses.
 The series culminates with this course where students will demonstrate their knowledge of possible career paths by immersing themselves in their career interests either through research or work experience.
 A total of 120 hours of either work experience or field study is required during this course.
-The course is geared toward students with of interests or studies.
-Prereauisite: ENG 101, TEC 101, TEC 201 extensive professional/career experience in their field
+The course is geared toward students with extensive professional/career experience in their field of interests or studies.